 Apple and 3rd party vendors usually denote these capabilities by the "supervised only" mention, both in the UI of their solutions and in technical documentation. iMazing Configurator follows this practice.

-⚠ DEP devices: devices configured via Apple's Device Enrollment Program (DEP) retrieve their configuration from Apple's servers, via the download and installation of a DEP profile.
-To perform "supervised only" actions on such devices, you must add your organization's certificate to the DEP profile's Host Supervision Certificates field.
+ADE devices: devices configured via Apple's Automated Device Enrollment (ADE/DEP) retrieve their configuration from Apple's servers, via the download and installation of an ADE profile.
+To perform "supervised only" actions on such devices, you must add your organization's certificate to the ADE profile's Host Supervision Certificates field.
 See the Uploading Supervising Identities section of JAMF's documentation on the subject for a good example of how MDM vendors expose this setting.

-”Erase all data” is not checked. iMazing may ask for the target device’s backup encryption password while applying this blueprint.
+Important: ”Erase all data” is not checked: iMazing may ask for the target device’s backup encryption password while applying this blueprint.
 See the documentation for more info.

 iMazing Configurator can do quite a bit more than Apple Configurator without erasing the target device, but will always honor data ownership: if a backup password has been set, some actions will become impossible without erasing the device or providing the backup password.